-This option defines how the Num Lock key should work on power up.
+This options defines how the Num Lock key should be defined on power up.
 The Num Lock key is used to determine whether the cursor keys or the numeric keys are active on the keypad.
 Normally, the BIOS sets the Num Lock (numeric keys active) if the system detects a compatible keyboard on power up.